-NOTE: Payment levels differ by geographic area until 2007.
-Area A is New York City; Area B is Nassau, Rockland, Suffolk, and Westchester counties; and Area C is all other counties.
+NOTE: Payment levels differ by geographic area for congregate care Levels 1 and 2.
+Area A is New York City and Nassau, Rockland, Suffolk, and Westchester counties; Area B is all other counties.

 - a.
-The minimum personal needs allowance is \$116. - b.
-The minimum personal needs allowance is \$135. - c.
-The minimum personal needs allowance is \$150. - d.
+The minimum personal needs allowance is \$120. - b.
+The minimum personal needs allowance is \$139. - c.
+The minimum personal needs allowance is \$164. - d.
 Recipients living in a nursing home licensed by the Department of Health receive a State Supplemental Personal Needs Allowance (SS/PNA) of \$25, and recipients in all other medical facilities receive an SS/PNA of \$5.
 The payments are issued by the Office of Temporary and Disability Assistance.